ginstrom/paladin-novel/epub-master.md

 Nightfall found the way-station warm with firelight and the rich aroma of stew.
 Sim rose in surprise.
 Compassion flooded his features as he welcomed Lira.
 Pell watched from the shadows, tension easing only when Gond explained.

-"Darach is death," Gond concluded.
+"Blackwater is death," Gond concluded.
 "We need to disappear."

 "Into thin air?"
 Pell's eyebrow arched.